Feel free to browse below to see what the previous year's event was all about.

 Come together to share works of art once a month: INSPIRE AND BE INSPIRED!
 Art Speak is an opportunity to join with other artists here in Ridgway and from the surrounding areas.
 Free of charge.
 Embrace the opportunity to GET OUT OF THE STUDIO!
 Bring up to 3 pieces of art that you'd like to share with your art community.
 See who's working on what!
 Share what you're working on.
 All levels welcome, feedback is given only when asked for.
 Embracing each individual's creative process and encouraging the creative process to blossom is what this monthly event is all about.

-Celebrate the return of the light with poems, songs, stories, or just your presence!
+The Ridgway Creative District invited you to celebrate the return of the light with poems, songs, stories, or just your presence!

 December 21: DZI Foundation and Sherbino Present Kelly Cordes: The Stories We Tell, 7 pm, Sherbino Theater